xulihang/BasicCAT-website/_posts/2023-05-03-ChatGPT-image-translator.md

 翻译下述内容至中文：{source}
 ```

+## Batch Translation

+The ChatGPT plugin will send all the sentences in one image to ChatGPT by defalut.
+You can customize the prompt in the Preferences as well.

+You can disable this behavior in Preferences.

+In addition, you can export the source text, use a third-party tool to do the translation and then import the translation back.

 ## Limitation

 The limitation of the plugin is that it does not allow for continuous conversations like the web version to improve the translation.